PeterKemley/HappyHabits/README.md

-# Wellbeing Web Application
+# HappyHabits Wellbeing Web Application

-Wellbeing is fundamental to human health and overall happiness.
-Having a strong and well-adapted sense of wellbeing can help people help overcome difficulties and achieve their goals.
-It also has important social benefits improving educational attainment, economic productivity, social and family relationships, social cohesion and overall quality of life.
+Happy Habits recognizes that wellbeing is fundamental to human health and overall happiness.
+Developing a strong and well-adapted sense of wellbeing can help individuals overcome difficulties and achieve their goals.
+It also has important social benefits, improving educational attainment, economic productivity, social and family relationships, social cohesion, and overall quality of life.

-Eating a healthy balanced diet, getting enough sleep and exercise, and creating healthy habits can help individuals improve their wellbeing.
+The Happy Habits web application is designed to help users improve their wellbeing by providing information on nutrition, fitness, and healthy lifestyle choices.
+Eating a healthy balanced diet, getting enough sleep and exercise, and creating healthy habits are all essential for individuals to improve their wellbeing.
+Happy Habits allows users to set their own personal goals and track their progress, empowering them to take control of their own wellbeing journey.

 ## Project Overview